LBHackney-IT/Data-Platform-Playbook/docs/playbook/getting-set-up/notebook-setup.md

 **Why should you use the notebooking tool**

--  The notebooking tool uses your local resources to execute the code, meaning you don’t consume AWS resources and compute power, saving the council money
+-  The notebooking tool uses your local resources to execute the code, meaning you don’t consume AWS resources and compute power
 -  It also gives you the error messages immediately, and is a lot easier to debug as a result.
 Which makes it more efficient for developing code

 **Who is this tutorial for**